stevegrunwell/code-review-for-me-and-you/slides.md

 * Important to put aside "that's not how I would do it" and instead focus on providing objective feedback
 * Instead of citing "best practices", link to relevant docs
+    - Gives your feedback authority, while giving the recipient a place to start
 * If something doesn't make sense, ask the developer _why_ the approached it a certain way
     - Forces the dev to re-evaluate
     - The most important question you can ask is "WHY?"